 - Employer's name

-- Workers are allowed one first fill every six months, regardless the number of claims filed
+- WSI allows an injured employee 1 first fill every 6 months, regardless the number of claims filed.

-- A pharmacy receives payment for the initial prescription of seven days, not to exceed a total of $100
+- A pharmacy receives payment for the initial 7-day prescription not to exceed a total of $100.

 The Formulary/Medication Restrictions list outlines the therapeutic classes for North Dakota WSI's benefit plan.
 Medications listed on the formulary do not guarantee coverage and are subject to specific WSI policy and determination of appropriateness for the accepted conditions.